ttecles/aidl-lyrics-recognition/README.md

 * chords transcription
 * summary of the lyrics
 * pitch recognition
-* contribute to larger datasets of high quality
+* contribution to larger datasets of high quality
 <p align="right"><a href="#toc">To top</a></p>

 ## 11. References <a name="references"></a>